-I want to express to my readers before reading the following blog that I am aware of people who have to work on Shabbat.
+I want to express to my readers that I am aware of people who have to work on Shabbat.
 My husband has had to do that on several occasions.
 I am not trying to come across rude or judgmental.
 But I often wonder what would happen if we trusted HIM wholly to supply all our needs and began to seek out other job opportunities.
-More than just the word “rest,” I am hoping to learn to rest in Him and to prepare for His rest by searching for a greater intimacy and by reviewing a word called delight…
+More than just the word “rest,” I am hoping to learn to rest in Him and to prepare for His rest by searching for a greater intimacy and by reviewing a word called delight.

-I had a dream the other night of three men.
+In my dream there were three men.
 The first stood tall, his shoulders squared and he was dressed in fine garments—crisp and clean.
 Next to him stood a man in garments that were not so clean—sloppy and untucked.
 The third man was naked–on the floor beside him laid a garment that was crumpled.

 Garments are interesting symbols.
 Right now, it is winter and the trees have no clothing.
 Their branches are bare.
 No leaves.
 No fruit.
 But come spring, they will bud and blossom.
 Fruit will eventually appear and the birds will sing songs of joy as the sun warms the cold earth.